Top S. Korean, U.S. nuclear envoys discuss N. Korea's missile launch | Yonhap News Agency

 Top S. Korean, U.S. nuclear envoys discuss N. Korea's missile launch

-SEOUL, Feb.
-27 (Yonhap) -- Senior South Korean and U.S. government officials handling North Korea affairs had phone consultations Sunday on Pyongyang's latest missile test, Seoul's foreign ministry said.
+Earlier in the day, the North test-fired a ballistic missile toward the East Sea from around the Sunan area in Pyongyang, less than a week after a ballistic missile launch, according to the South's military.

-Noh Kyu-duk, special representative for Korean Peninsula peace and security affairs, and his American counterpart Sung Kim shared their assessments of the North's move and expressed "deep concern and regret," it said.
+Noh Kyu-duk, special representative for Korean Peninsula peace and security affairs, and his U.S. counterpart Sung Kim denounced the North for its successive missile launches in violation of the United Nations Security Council resolutions, the ministry said.

-Earlier in the day, the North lobbed a ballistic missile into the East Sea in its eighth show of force this year, according to the South's military.

-Noh and Sung agreed that the allies will maintain a firm combined defense posture and continue diplomatic efforts to engage North Korea in dialogue on the basis of their close coordination, the ministry added.
+They also agreed to maintain a watertight defense posture and boost close consultations to prevent the North from aggravating the situation, it added.

 graceoh@yna.co.kr